krobelus/rate-experiments/README.md

 can be a requirement for verifying solvers' inprocessing steps which are employing reason deletions [@rebola2018two].

-As proof checking time is comparable to solving time [@Heule_2014] it can be important to optimize it for speed --- consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
+As proof checking time is comparable to solving time [@Heule_2014] it is desirable to reduce the former as much as possible --- consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
 There exists an efficient algorithm for specified DRAT [@RebolaCruz2018], adding quite some complexity on top of state-of-the art checking algorithms for operational DRAT.
 Previous empirical results for that algorithm suggest